TIMELINE-Tracing the bird flu outbreak in N. American poultry flocks

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-June 12 The United States is facing its worst outbreak on record of avian influenza in poultry as three deadly strains have hit North American flocks since December.
-More than 47 million chickens and turkeys have been killed or will be culled, and U.S. egg prices are projected to set an annual record high because of the losses.
+May 5 The United States is facing its worst-ever outbreak of avian influenza as three highly pathogenic strains (HPAI) have hit North American poultry flocks since December, with the spread of infection picking up speed in the last month.

-So far, highly pathogenic avian influenza (HPAI) has been confirmed in 21 U.S. states, either in commercial flocks, wild birds, or both.
-Four states have declared an emergency: Iowa, Minnesota, Nebraska and Wisconsin.
-The virus has also been confirmed in the Canadian provinces of British Columbia and Ontario.

-Below is a timeline of the spread of the disease, according to the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), Canada's Food Inspection Agency (CFIA), and responses by the industry and trade partners.
+More than 21 million birds have been killed or are expected to be condemned, and three states - Wisconsin, Minnesota and Iowa - have declared a state of emergency.

 Dec.
 2, 2014 - The CFIA quarantines two turkey and chicken farms in Canada's British Columbia province after an H5 type of avian influenza is detected there, later confirmed to be the H5N2 strain.